shivasiddharth/HomeAutomationHub/README.md

 # HomeAutomationHub
-Using Adafruit IO or Local MQTT control devices like Sonoff-Tasmota, Domoticz, Emulated Wemo etc.
+Using Adafruit IO or Local MQTT control Sonoff-Tasmota and Domoticz devices

 ## Steps to get started:
 1. Clone the Git